Fine Print: Nike Air Safari History

 But, it’s the earlier work of Tinker Hatfield himself that sets something of a precedent.
 His imaginative take on ostrich skin leads the way to a brand of visual experimentation.

-Equally as important was the sheer guts it took to push this concept beyond all of the doubt and scepticism.
+Equally as important was the sheer guts it took to push this concept beyond all of the doubt and skepticism.
 Thanks to his persistence and determination, the Nike Air Safari moves into a place in history that designers and fans alike recognize.

 2018’s addition to Nike Air Safari history comes in the form of a retro release.
-The Swoosh had announced late 2017 that the Nike Air Safari OG would be returning in March.
+The Swoosh had announced in late 2017 that the Nike Air Safari OG would be returning in March.

 In a comical turn, the Air Safari would once again have to find its elbow room among all of the Air Max hype.
 It’s almost Nike wants the Air Safari to fight its way to relevance.